integrity/integrity-website/src/integrity.markdown

 How to handle database.yml and similar unversioned files? {#database-yml}
 ---------------------------------------------------------
-__Integrity is dumb__. it takes a repository URL and a command to run in a working copy of the former.
+Integrity is dumb. it takes a repository URL and a command to run in a working copy of the former.
 It then reports success or failure depending on the [exit status][exit] of the command.

 While this is very simplistic, it allows for great flexibility: you can use whatever you want as the build command.